MCBE-Speedrunning/Speedrunning-Rulebook/global/README.md

 	- Macros for resetting worlds are allowed.
 	- A key mapper is allowed on mobile when binding the following keys and actions:
-		* Q must be bound to Drop
+		* Q must be bound to Drop.
-		* F5 must be bound to change perspective
+		* F5 must be bound to change perspective.
-		* Shift must be bound to crouch
+		* Shift must be bound to crouch.

 ## Proof Rules